The best game-to-film adaptation yet?

 Very little has happened in terms of plot, and yet, I feel completely immersed in the world that Jake has entered.
 The uncomfortable divide between the city and the small town is made acutely apparent by the backhoe parked at the diner and the guns that plaster the walls of a motel like paintings at an art gallery.
 In spite of the rural setting, Bright Falls has yet to fall prey to the stereotype of the toothless hillbilly berating the city-slicker.
 Phillip Van seems far too capable to stoop to such levels.

-You can find Van on IMDB (Van's IMDB entry).
-He is relatively unknown, but his talents as a short-filmmaker are proudly displayed by the production company, Little Minx – a branch of Ridley Scott’s Ad agency (RSA).
+You can find Van on IMDB, but whether you bother to check him out or not, his talents as a short-filmmaker are proudly displayed by the production company, Little Minx – a branch of Ridley Scott’s Ad agency (RSA).
 Van taps his skills to create scenes of merciless tension without the use of a single axe or masked antagonist.
 Through sound and masterful pacing, he manages to make the most innocuous objects, including a ceiling fan and a sugar cube, nervously unsettling.